Tribal president tightens restrictions at Pine Ridge; full council expected to meet

 “I actually think that was a good decision,” Freier said.
 “That’s the reason why we have so low of cases for so long.”

-Still, being closed off to non-essential travel has meant being closed to tourists.
+Still, being closed off to non-essential travel has essentially meant being closed to tourists.

+Mills said tourists can’t stop at the Wounded Knee Memorial for example.

 Freier is a native German and moved to the area about 25 years ago.
 Most of her tourists come from Europe.
 Travel from Europe into the U.S. was banned in mid-March and hasn’t been lifted.